Convolutional Neural Networks

 Dive into Convolutional Neural Networks – Architecture and Applications

-Convolutional Neural Networks are one variety of deep neural network specifically designed to work with structured grid-like data, for instance, images.
-Their great inspiration is involving both the organization and activities of the visual cortexes of animals, and on top of that, in visualization-related applications, they showcase a high degree of skill in extracting hierarchical features
+Convolutional neural networks are one variety of deep neural networks specifically designed to work with structured grid-like data, such as images.
+Their great inspiration involves both the organization and activities of the visual cortexes of animals, and on top of that, in visualization-related applications, they showcase a high degree of skill in extracting hierarchical features

-• Convolutional Layers: A layer which convolves input images against learnable filters/kernels for feature extraction such as edges, textures, and patterns.
+• Convolutional Layers: A layer that convolves input images against learnable filters/kernels for feature extraction such as edges, textures, and patterns.

-• Pooling Layers: These reduce dimensionalities of feature maps, keeping only essential features.
+• Pooling Layers: These reduce the dimensionalities of feature maps, keeping only essential features.

 • Activation Functions: Adding non-linearity to the network; normally ReLU for CNNs.

-• Fully Connected Layers: Each neuron in a layer connects to all neurons in the next, allowing classification or regression.
+• Fully Connected Layers: Each neuron in one layer connects to all neurons in the next, allowing classification or regression.

 Architecture of Convolutional Neural Networks